 Artwork and Photography

 Let’s look at the next scenario: before the painting departs for the gallery, the Executive’s house is used for a Magazine’s fashion shoot.
 The photographer takes photos of a model in the library, capturing the oil painting in the background.

 When the Executive bought the painting, he was certainly given the right to display it.
-As well, he has the right to make copies for personal use.
+As well he has the right to make copies for personal use.
 For example, the Executive takes a photo of his library with the painting on the wall.
 He is not required to remove the painting first.
 However, the executive doesn’t have the right to copy the work or distribute it commercially unless the copying relates to selling the work.
 Nor then does the Executive have the right to transfer rights he doesn’t have to the Magazine.
 Once the Magazine prints the photos in its next issue and distributes it to the public, it will be infringing on the artist.
-Paying the Executive for using his home, did not include those rights.
+Paying the Executive for using his home did not include those rights.
 Unfortunately for the Magazine, copyright law is strict liability, so intent does not matter.
 Even though the Magazine thought it had permission, it will still be liable.
 However, depending upon how the painting is presented in the photos, the magazine may be able to claim “fair use,” which is an exception to the exclusive rights of the copyright holder.
-(Fair use is a complex topic, which can be read in more detail in the article, Parody, Fair Use and “Kiss My Ass.”)
-If the artists did sue, then absent a fair use defense, the Magazine would likely end up paying for the mistake.
-However, most likely the Magazine would then sue the Executive, under several causes of action, for the losses.
+(Fair use is a complex topic, which can be read in more detail in the article, Understanding Fair Use with a Star Trek and Dr. Seuss Mashup“) If the artists did sue, then absent a fair use defense, the Magazine would likely end up paying for the mistake.
+However, most likely, the Magazine would then sue the Executive, under several causes of action, for the losses.